Select Page

 1.1 Dividing Families and Friends

-One of the most heartbreaking consequences of the Berlin Wall was the separation of families and friends.
-Overnight, people were cut off from their loved ones and faced with the harsh reality of being on opposite sides of the wall.
+It’s one of the most heartbreaking effects of the Berlin Wall — the separation of family and friends.
+People were suddenly cut off from their loved ones and were confronted with the brutal fact their loved one was on the ‘wrong side’ of the wall.

 1.2 No Man’s Land